 - Do not rely on alcohol, drugs, or compulsive behaviours to reduce stress.

-• If you have lost interest in daily activities/pleasurable activities.
+- You have lost interest in daily activities/pleasurable activities.